 What Can Be Done for Septum Pain and Deviation, and Enlarged Turbinates?

-Nasal-septal "sinus" pain is likely to be a variant of migraine.
+Nasal-septal "sinus" pain may be a variant of migraine.

 Nose Pain and Deviated Septum